digiltd/oh-rtd-test/Samples-Tricks.md

 First of all, add a new ip phone to your fritzbox by doing this:

-_(note: I only got a german Version of FritzOS: witch means its freely translated to English by me; don’t hit me if says something else on your box :-)_
+_(note: I only got a german Version of FritzOS: which means its freely translated to English by me; don’t hit me if says something else on your box :-)_

 1. Logon to your fritz.box
 2. On the left, click on "telephony" (GER: Telefonie)